 An escrow holdback agreement is a common practice in the field of real estate, particularly between a buyer and a seller.
 Essentially, it works as a sort of insurance policy between buyers and sellers.
 When a seller offers to sell property along with improvements that he promises to make but is unable to make said improvements for a variety of reasons, an escrow holdback is when the buyer’s money is set aside or “held back” until the seller fulfills his part of the agreement.
 In other words, it is money that is held back until the seller satisfies his end of the bargain.
 This includes things like fixing parts of a property, completing maintenance, renovation, and the like.
-In the Real Estate sector, general practices suggest that a third party, which is typically a company, bank, or a moneylender, hold on to this money until both parties have satisfied their terms.
+In the Real Estate sector, general practices suggest that a third party, which is typically a company, bank, or moneylender, hold on to this money until both parties have satisfied their terms.
 These parties are legally referred to as escrow agents and are usually advised to allow for more transparency and fairness in such transactions.
-To formalize such agreement, an Escrow Holdback agreement is required to legally oblige all parties to said agreement.
+To formalize such an agreement, an Escrow Holdback agreement is required to legally oblige all parties to said agreement.

 Escrow holdback agreements may prove necessary in a number of different situations.
 Typically, these are agreed upon before sale, particularly when the seller is required to finish, repair, or add to the property(s).
 As a result, an escrow holdback agreement generally sees the buyer set aside a certain amount of money to cover those costs.
 This amount is typically higher than the total costs needed for renovation or repair, in the case that the expenses end up exceeding the decided-upon amount.
 Additionally, holdback agreements typically include clauses that oblige the seller to address all of the requisites within a reasonable time frame.